Pricey Harrison

-Mary Price "Pricey" Harrison (born August 31, 1958) is an American attorney and politician from North Carolina.
+Mary Price Harrison (born August 31, 1958) is an American attorney and politician from North Carolina.
 Harrison is a Democratic member of the North Carolina House of Representatives, having first been elected in 2004.
-She has represented the 61st District (and the preceding 57th District) (including constituents in central Guilford County) since 2005.
+She has represented the 61st District (and the preceding 57th District), including constituents in central Guilford County, since 2005.

 Early life and career

-Raised in Greensboro, North Carolina, Harrison earned a bachelor’s degree from Duke University and a Juris Doctor from the University of North Carolina at Chapel Hill.
-Prior to joining the NC House of Representatives, she worked as a civil litigation and Communications Law attorney.
+Raised in Greensboro, North Carolina, Harrison earned a bachelor's degree from Duke University and a Juris Doctor from the University of North Carolina at Chapel Hill.
+Prior to joining the NC House of Representatives, she worked as a civil litigator and communications law attorney.
 A noted civic leader, she has served as President of the Julian Price Family Foundation, and in leadership with the NC Environmental Defense Fund and the Piedmont Land Conservancy.

 Harrison was first elected to the North Carolina House of Representatives in 2004.
-Harrison has been recognized as a leader on environmental issues, clean energy, and green jobs in North Carolina.
-She has received commendation for her work as Vice Chair of the legislative committees on both the Environment and Judiciary.
+She has been recognized as a leader on environmental issues, clean energy, and green jobs, receiving commendation for her work as Vice Chair of the legislative committees on the Environment and Judiciary.
+In 2025, Harrison introduced legislation to prohibit the commercial farming of octopuses, citing animal rights and environmental concerns.